Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 {Unless $\wone=\fpt$, Greedy-Borda-CC-\textsc{Shift Bribery} with weighted votes is not $\alpha$-approximable for any constant $\alpha$, even in $\fpt$ time with respect to the number of voters and even for unit price functions.}

 \begin{theorem} \tthmgbcci \end{theorem}

 \begin{proof} We first prove $\wone$-hardness of the problem and then argue that this proof implies the claimed inapproximability result.

-We give a reduction from the \textsc{Multicolored Clique} problem for the case of regular graphs which is $\wone$-complete for the parameter solution size~$h$ (e.g.~\cite[Lemma 3.2]{MS12}).
+We give a reduction from the \textsc{Multicolored Clique} problem for the case of regular graphs, which is $\wone$-complete for the parameter solution size~$h$ (see, e.g., the work of Mathieson and Szeider~\cite[Lemma 3.2]{MS12}).
 To this end, let $G = (V(G),E(G))$ be our input graph and let $h$ be the size of the desired clique (and the number of vertex colors).
 We use the following notation.
 For each color $i \in [h]$, we let $V^{(i)} = \{v^{(i)}_1, \ldots, v^{(i)}_n\}$ be the set of vertices from $G$ with color $i$.
 For each vertex $v \in V(G)$, we write $E(v)$ to denote the set of edges incident to $v$.
-Since $G$ is regular, we let $d$ be the common degree of all the vertices (i.e., for each vertex $v$, $|E(v)| = d$).
-For each pair of distinct colors $i,j \in [h]$, $i < j$, we write $E(i,j)$ to denote the set of edges between vertices of color $i$ and vertices of color $j$.
+Since $G$ is regular, we let~$d$ be the common degree of all the vertices (i.e., for each vertex $v$, $|E(v)| = d$).
+For each pair of distinct colors $i,j \in [h]$, $i < j$, we write $E(i,j)$ to denote the set of edges between vertices of color~$i$ and vertices of color~$j$.

 We make the following observation regarding Greedy-Borda-CC.
 In each iteration it picks a candidate with the highest score, where this score is computed as follows: Let $W$ be the set of candidates already selected by Greedy-Borda-CC at this point.
 Consider candidate $c$ and voter $v$, and let $d$ be the candidate from $W$ that $v$ ranks highest.
-Voter $v$ gives $\max(0, \pos_v(c)-\pos_v(d))$ points to $c$ (i.e., the number of points by which adding $c$ to $W$ would increase the score of $v$'s representative).
-The score of a candidate in a given iteration is the sum of the scores it receives from all the voters.
+Voter $v$ gives $\max(0, \pos_v(d)-\pos_v(c))$ points to $c$ (i.e., the number of points by which adding $c$ to $W$ would increase the score of $v$'s representative).
+The score of a candidate in a given iteration is the sum of the scores it receives from all voters.
+We form an instance of Greedy-Borda-CC-\textsc{Shift Bribery} as follows.